Your Ultimate Guide to the Hunter Valley

 The Hunter Valley in a nutshell

 There’s more than wine here too.
-The wonderful countryside setting here attracts visitors from afar for its valleys full of wildlife, nearby national parks and quaint colonial villages.
+The Hunter Valley’s wonderful countryside setting attracts visitors from afar who come to witness its valleys full of wildlife, nearby national parks and quaint colonial villages.
 In addition, nearby towns offer visitors an array of activities away from the vines.
 In Maitland alone, galleries, an old Gaol and a vibrant spot – The Levee – lined with shops, restaurants and a local market will keep guests occupied for the whole weekend.

-With so many things to do in the Hunter Valley, its neighbouring towns and dreamy landscapes, a trip here from the city should be on the cards this year!
-Grab yourself some Hunter Valley accommodation, embark on a weekend getaway from the Sydney and explore the nooks and crannies of arguably the best NSW wine region.
+With so many things to do in the Hunter Valley, a trip here from the city should be on the cards this year!
+Grab yourself some Hunter Valley accommodation, embark on a NSW weekend getaway from the Sydney and explore the nooks and crannies of arguably the best of NSW wine regions.

 Fortunately, we’ve done the hard work for you.
-Browse this Ultimate Guide and use it to plan your trip.
-Pick out some things to do, places to eat and sights to see in the Hunter Valley region and arrive at your destination armed with the information you need to start exploring.
+Pick out some things to do, places to eat and sights to see in the Hunter Valley region from this very article and arrive at your destination armed with the information you need to start exploring.

 Things to do in the Hunter Valley

 If you’ve chosen to visit the Hunter Valley, it’s likely that you’re looking to sample some of Australia’s best wine.
 As the oldest wine region in Australia and boasting more than 150 wineries, you certainly won’t be disappointed.
 Make your way to a handful of awesome cellar doors; large, small, old and new and taste the Hunter Valley as you go.